-24.3 Taxation of the Unitholder
+Taxation of the Unitholder

-(A) Income
+(i) Income

 For tax purposes, an AUT is treated as distributing the whole of the income available for distribution in each of its distribution periods, whether actually distributed or accumulated by it.
 Distributions may be made as interest distributions or dividend distributions as set out below.